python-websockets/websockets/docs/deployment.rst

 - calling its ``close()`` method, then waiting for its ``wait_closed()`` method to complete.

-Tasks that handle connections will be cancelled.
+Tasks that handle connections will be canceled.
 For example, if the handler is awaiting :meth:`~protocol.WebSocketCommonProtocol.recv`, that call will raise :exc:`~asyncio.CancelledError`.